| Cockpit Cover

 neoprene into the cockpit rim.
 If it does not do this easily, you

-may have to shorten the loop where it is butt-joined.
-To make
+may have to shorten the loop where it is butt-joined. *Hint!
+Clamp the cord at the front and the back of the cockpit.
+It will make stretching it over much easier!

 See below.